What is Good Day’s Work?

 What if I buy and set up a user account, but the employee to whom I assigned the account never takes any training?
 Can I reassign the account to another employee, or close it and get refunded the money?

-Yes, but only if the account was never used, as in the employee never trained on anything at all.
+Yes, but only if the account was never used, as in the employee was never trained on anything at all.
 Then, it can be reassigned to another employee or closed and reimbursed.

-How many credits should I buy?
+How many courses should I try to implement annually?

 Evaluate the available courses to see which ones apply to your operation and go from there, but keep the following in mind.